xylo/intellij-postfix-templates/README.md

 # Custom Postfix Templates for Intellij IDEA

 **Custom Postfix Templates** is an Intellij IDEA plugin that allows you to define your own custom [postfix templates](https://blog.jetbrains.com/idea/2014/03/postfix-completion/).
-At the moment it supports the following programming languages with : Java, Scala, SQL, PHP, Kotlin (untyped templates), Python (untyped templates), Dart (untyped templates), JavaScript (untyped templates), and Rust (untyped templates).
+At the moment it supports the following programming languages with : Java, Scala, SQL, PHP, Groovy, Kotlin (untyped templates), Python (untyped templates), Dart (untyped templates), JavaScript (untyped templates), and Rust (untyped templates).

 ## So what is the difference to IDEA's postfix templates?